maxmind/webservice-paypal-paymentsadvanced/README.md

     print $response->secure_token;

 # DESCRIPTION

-BETA BETA BETA.
-The interface is still subject to change.

 This is a wrapper around the "PayPal Payments Advanced" (AKA "PayPal Payflow Link") hosted forms.
 This code does things like facilitating secure token